Chris Gonzalez

-Matthew Christopher Gonzalez (born July 29, 1991) is an American mixed martial artist and former Greco–Roman wrestler who currently competes in the lightweight division of Bellator MMA.
+Matthew Christopher Gonzalez (born July 29, 1991) is an American mixed martial artist and former Greco–Roman wrestler who currently competes in the lightweight division.
+He has previously had a 10 bout stint in Bellator MMA.
 As a wrestler, Gonzalez won the 2016 senior Greco-Roman World Team Trials and went on to represent the United States at the 2016 World Championships at 71 kilograms and placed second at the 2017 US Open.

 Background

 Gonzalez was born and raised in Chicago, Illinois, where he attended Bloom Trail High School.
 As a high schooler, he was a multi–sport athlete, competing in wrestling, basketball, football and track and field.
 Despite never qualifying for the state championships as he was sidetracked by injuries as a junior and senior and being a late starter in the sport, Gonzalez decided to pursue college wrestling.
 After bouncing from Northern Illinois University to Harper College, Gonzalez became an NJCAA All–American in 2012.
 Gonzalez then accepted a scholarship to wrestle at the Northern Michigan University, which offered a Greco-Roman program.
 Throughout his international career, Gonzalez, who represented the New York Athletic Club, went on to make the 2016 US World Team, placing 8th at the World Championships, placed multiple times at the US Open and claimed medals from tournaments such as the Dave Schultz and Bill Farrell Memorial Internationals.